patrickmineault/codebook/index.md

 ## Alternative formats

-You can take a look at a presentation I gave covering [the same materials](https://github.com/patrickmineault/research_code) [here](https://www.crowdcast.io/e/nma2021/29).
-Please contact me if you'd like to see a print edition of this book -- I am alpha testing one currently.
+<a href="_static/book.pdf">You can download a PDF version of this book here</a>.
+You can also take a look at a presentation I gave covering [the same materials](https://github.com/patrickmineault/research_code) [here](https://www.crowdcast.io/e/nma2021/29).
+Please contact me if you'd like to see a print edition of this book.

 ## Contact me